bk/wmk/readme.md

   final processing (although this only works for languages using the Latin alphabet).

-- `do_not_render`: Tells `wmk` not to write the output of this template to a file in `htdocs`.
+- `page.do_not_render`: Tells `wmk` not to write the output of this template to a file in `htdocs`.
 All other processing will be done, so the gathered information can be used by templates for various purposes.
 (This is similar to the `headless` setting in Hugo).

-- `draft`: If this is true, it prevents further processing of the markdown file unless `render_drafts` has been set to true in the config file.
+- `page.draft`: If this is true, it prevents further processing of the markdown file unless `render_drafts` has been set to true in the config file.

 Note that if two files in the same directory have the same slug, they may both be rendered to the same output file; it is unpredictable which of them will go